solo-io/gloo/docs/getting_started/kubernetes/basic_routing.md

+## Basic Routing

+API Gateways can route incoming traffic to backend services.
+Gloo can automatically discover backend services based on plugins that it uses that know intimate details about the platform or environment on which it's running.
+In this tutorial we look at Gloo's basic upstream discovery and routing capabilities.
+For more advanced *function* routing, take a look at the [function routing](../function_routing) tutorial.

 ### What you'll need
 - [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - Kubernetes v1.8+ deployed somewhere.
 [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) is a great way to get a cluster up quickly.